Ateneo de Davao University: School of Engineering and Architecture

-The SEA offers ten programs: Architecture, Aerospace Engineering, Civil Engineering, Computer Engineering, Chemical Engineering, Electronics and Communications Engineering, Electrical Engineering, Electronics Engineering, Industrial Engineering, Mechanical Engineering and Robotics Engineering.
+Currently, SEA offers ten programs: Architecture, Aerospace Engineering, Civil Engineering, Computer Engineering, Chemical Engineering, Electronics and Communications Engineering, Electrical Engineering, Industrial Engineering, Mechanical Engineering, and Robotics Engineering.

-In 2011, AdDU was adjudged the seventh best engineering school in the country.
-This ranking was derived from the average of the school's ratings in the licensure examinations in the five engineering fields of Electrical, Mechanical, Chemical, Civil and Electronics & Communications Engineering.
+In 2011, AdDU was ranked seventh among the country's engineering schools.This ranking was derived from the average of the school's ratings in the licensure examinations in the five engineering fields of Electrical, Mechanical, Chemical, Civil and Electronics & Communications Engineering.
 The Ateneo de Davao was also ranked as the 4th best Architecture school in the country.
 This was also based on the passing percentage rates of the school on board examinations administered by the Professional Regulation Commission for Architecture in three consecutive years.

 School of Education

 During the school year 2012–2013, the board approved the separation of the Education program from the Social Science Division as part of the reorganization of the School of Arts and Sciences in order to create the School of Education (SOE).
-Dr. Gina L. Montalan is the school's first appointed dean.
-The current Dean of the SOE is Dr. Annabel J. Casumpa.
+Gina L. Montalan is the school's first appointed dean.
+The current Dean of the SOE is Annabel J. Casumpa.

 The SOE offers the following programs: Bachelor of Elementary Education (Generalist and Pre-School) and Bachelor of Secondary Education with majors in English, Math, Physical Sciences, Social Studies, and Biological Sciences.

 The Ateneo de Davao University's Teacher Education is also recognized by the Commission on Higher Education as a Center of Development.

 Professional unit

 College of Law

 In June 1961, then-Rector Rev. Hudson Mitchell, S.J. established the College of Law.
 The first graduates took the bar examinations in 1965.
 Atty.
 Leon M. Garcia, Jr. was Dean for the period 1961–63.
 He was succeeded by Epifanio Estrellado who held the deanship for 27 years.
 In 1990, Atty.
 Hildegardo F. Iñigo, one of the first graduates of the College of Law and faculty member since 1967, assumed the position of dean.

-According to the Supreme Court of the Philippines, the AdDU College of Law is the fifth best law school in the country.
+According to the Supreme Court of the Philippines, the AdDU College of Law is the fifth-best law school in the country.

 The present dean of the College of Law is Atty.
 Manuel P. Quibod, who is also the university's legal counsel.